davidkhala/fabric-common/README.md

 - "2-of" collectionPolicy is not allowed
 - dep could only be run under system $GOPATH,
 - nodejs chaincode take longer time in install chaincode only.
+- peer.response in chaincode.Init cannot be recovered from proposal response. stub.GetState is meaningless in Init

 # DONE